UMBCvision/Hidden-Trigger-Backdoor-Attacks/README.md

 + The configuration file makes it easy to control all parameters (e.g. poison injection rate, epsilon, patch_size, trigger_ID)

 ## Poison generation
++ First create directory data/<EXPERIMENT_ID> and a file in it named source_wnid_list.txt which will contain all the wnids of the source categories for the experiment.
+One example has been provided in data/0011 which corresponds to cfg/singlesource_singletarget_binary_finetune/experiment_0011.cfg.
+For multi-source attack you can pass a list of multiple source wnids.
 ```python
 python generate_poison.py cfg/experiment.cfg
 ```